 Solicitation is defined as any organization's attempt to gain funds, support membership, contributions, etc. from the university community.
 If any organization is requesting a table in the University Union or immediately adjacent to the University Union, a solicitation permit must be completed and approved by the appropriate university individuals.

 You must have a completed and have an approved solicitation permit application in order to table which can be found using the link below.
-Application request must be turned into an Event Specialist 5 business days in advance.
+Application requests must be turned into an Event Specialist 5 business days in advance.

-In order to begin the process for booking a space you must have complete and submit an event application.
+In order to begin the process of booking a space you must have complete and submit an event application.
 The application is needed whenever a registered student organization desires to host any event (e.g., program, activity, or meeting) on campus.
 Organizations desiring to have only a table outside should also submit an Application for Solicitation to Event Planning and Scheduling Services.

 For some events, the deadline for submission is at least 15 business days prior to the requested event.
 If the event is seen as potentially risky, which is determined at the discretion of the reserving department, not the organization, the organization will need to submit this application by the 15 business day deadline.
 While this is not an exhaustive list, generally speaking, if it is outdoors, if there is food or beverage, if there is any type of physical activity, if you are inviting off-campus guests or minors (unless they are UNT students), if expected attendance is over 100, if the organization is selling tickets or other items, and/or handling hazardous materials, the organization should submit this application at least 15 business days prior to the requested event.